Jason-Duffy/AVRly/contributors_guide/README.md

 /*
  * Public initialisation function declaration comes first.
 This is a Javadoc
  * Autobrief style comment - the first sentence becomes a brief, then after the
  * first full stop the remaining text becomes a detailed description.
+ * @param parameters can be documented like this.
  */
 void init_object(uint16_t value);

 /*
  * Other public function declarations come afterwards.
+ * @return Returns a 16 bit unsigned integer.
+Returns are documented like this.
  */
 uint16_t get_value(void);
 ```